mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment-aws/deploy-to-aws/_index.md

 # Provisioned app details

 AWS Lambda functions have semantic names, which means that a function described in the `manifest.json` file translates to AWS as `$appID_$appVersion_$functionName` to avoid collisions with other apps' or other versions' functions.
 And **appsctl** provisions lambda functions using this name.
-For example the name of a `servicenow` app's lambda function might be `com-mattermost-servicenow_0-1-0_go-function`.
-You don't need to worry about the AWS Lambda function names, as **appsctl** takes care of it.
+For example the name of a `servicenow` app's lambda function might be `com-mattermost-servicenow_0-1-0_go-function`. **appsctl** handles naming the AWS Lambda functions.
 The dedicated S3 bucket name is stored in the environment variable: `MM_APPS_S3_BUCKET`.

 This also stores all apps' static assets and manifest files.

 All files in the static folder of the bundle are considered to be the app's static assets and are stored in the above-mentioned bucket.
 Stored assets also have semantic keys and are generated using the rule - `static/$appID_$appVersion/filename`.
-For example the `servicenow` app's static file key can be `"static/com.mattermost.servicenow_0.1.0_app/photo.png"`.
-You don't need to worry about the static asset keys, as the **appsctl** takes care of it.
+For example the `servicenow` app's static file key can be accessed at `"static/com.mattermost.servicenow_0.1.0_app/photo.png"`.

 The `manifest.json` file of an app is stored in the same S3 bucket as the key - `manifests/$appID_$appVersion.json`.